OUR MINISTRIES

 The Spiritual Renewal Reading group meets on the 1st and 3rd Tuesdays of every month @ 6:30 pm.

-"2nd Hour" Adult Bible Study meets right after Church Service in the Conference Room on Sunday when scheduled.
+"2nd Hour" Adult Bible Study meets immediately after the worship service in the Conference Room on Sundays when scheduled.

 Church School